Incremental and Modular Context-sensitive Analysis: Experiments

-\textit{Clause addition/deletion experiment.} As a stress test for the proposed algorithm, we measured the cost of re-analyzing the program incrementally adding (or removing) one clause at a time, until the program is completed (or empty).
-For deletion, we used the initial (top-down) strategy (\texttt{\_td}) and the SCC-partition strategy of Section \ref{sec:SCC-del} (\texttt{\_scc}).
+\paragraph{\textbf{Clause addition/deletion experiment.}} As a stress test for the proposed algorithm, we measured the cost of re-analyzing the program incrementally adding (or removing) one clause at a time, until the program is completed (or empty).
+That is, for the addition experiment, the analysis was first run for the first clause only.
+Then the next clause was added and the resulting program (re)analyzed.
+This process was repeated until all the clauses in all the modules were added.
+For the deletion experiment, starting from an already analyzed program, the last clause was deleted and the resulting program (re)analyzed.
+This process was repeated until no clauses were left.
+The experiment was performed for all the approaches using the initial (top-down) deletion strategy (\texttt{mod-inc}) and the SCC-partition deletion strategy of Sec. \ref{sec:SCC-del} (\texttt{mod-scc}).

 [3] {

 }